The Ferrari Museum in Maranello, Italy, showcases the history and evolution of Ferrari as a brand and race car and Enzo Ferrari, its founder.

 Ferrari Factory Tour

-The Ferrari Factory tour is conducted from a shuttle bus that takes you to the Fiorano test track and Viale Enzo Ferrari street running through the factory complex.
+The Ferrari Factory tour is conducted from a shuttle bus to the Fiorano test track and Viale Enzo Ferrari street running through the factory complex.

 A guide on board shares info about Ferrari's history and facilities in Maranello: visitors have to stay on the bus at all times, and photos and video are not allowed.